What are we to make of the ‘Séralini studies’ claiming GMOs and glyphosate are dangerous?

 At a Glance

-Séralini supporters allege a conspiracy between regulators and the agro-chemical industry, arguring the journal retraction resulted from a pro-GMO campaign.
-They say this case demonstrates how the industry interferes in the scientific process.
-Some anti-GMO scientists have voiced support for Séralini’s work.
-He has become a featured spokesperson for advocacy groups opposed to crop biotechnology.
+Some anti-GMO scientists have voiced support for Séralini’s work, alleging a conspiracy between regulators and agro-chemical corporations, and arguing that the journal retraction and scathing reviews by independent regulatory agencies resulted from a pro-GMO, anti-Séralini campaign.
+They say this case demonstrates how the biotech industry interferes in the scientific process.
+Séralini is now a featured spokesperson for advocacy groups opposed to crop biotechnology.

 Science and Politics